roonstott/ParksApi/README.md

 {
   "parkId": 3,
   "name": "Mount Rainier",
   "description": "This park is in Washington, not California, but I've chosen to update this once truthful entry and turn it into a lie.
-Note that parkIc is included and is the same as before.", "stateId": 3,
+Note that parkId is included and is the same as before.", "stateId": 3,
   "stateName": "California"
 }